 This form is for bookings only - you can not use it to check availability.
-Here is why Features Remote/isolated Association member Western style toilet Hiking available IDR 0 to 350,000 Wayag trips Details
+Here is why Features Remote/isolated Western style toilet Good house reef Calm beach Sandy Beach IDR 0 to 350,000 Wayag trips Has family bungalows Details

 Selabalam Lapo Homestay is located on a fine beach near Selpele village in remote West Waigeo.

 Two large, two-room bungalows sit in the shade of beachside trees.
 Each bungalow has a big verandah with ocean views, and an indoor common area from which the bedrooms are accessed.
 Tables, chairs and benches are provided at each bungalow.

 Bedrooms sleep two people on mattresses on the floor, and sheets, pillows, bolsters and mosquito nets are supplied.
 Each bedroom has a back door which provides access to each bungalow’s bathroom and toilet building.
 Room light switches and power outlets are provided in each bedroom.

 Each bungalow has its own bathroom and toilet, located immediately to the rear of the bungalow, a couple of steps from each bedroom door.
 A western style toilet occupies one room, while the other is a tile-floored bathroom with bucket bathing.
 Running water is provided in both.